argoproj/argo-events/docs/dr_ha_recommendations.md

 ### PDB

 EventBus service is essential to EventSource and Sensor Pods, it would be better to have a `PodDisruptionBudget` to prevent it from [Pod Disruptions](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/).
-The following PDB object states `maxUnavailable` is 1 for a 3 replica EventBus object.
+The following PDB object states `maxUnavailable` is 1, which is suitable for a 3 replica EventBus object.

 If your EventBus has a name other than `default`, change it accordingly in the yaml.